What Is The Longest Board Game

 READ

-Board Game Design Blog
+Brand Name Board Game

 1. Break Up the Playing Time Into Manageable Sessions: When making your attempt to complete a long game, don’t think you have to do it in one sitting.
 Break up the gameplay into smaller sessions that last only an hour or two at a time so that you can remain focused and not become overwhelmed.